jennifertrin/nextjsicp/README.md

 ## Tutorial

-### Your NextJS Project
+### Your Next.js Project
-This tutorial assumes that you already have a NextJS application that you would like to deploy on-chain.
+This tutorial assumes that you already have a Next.js application that you would like to deploy on-chain.

 We are deploying this [ERC-20 Token Drop starter project](https://github.com/thirdweb-example/token-drop) from ThirdWeb.